- Why Are Back Muscles Important?

 Take a quick look at how to do the inchworm exercise.

 5. Table inverted row.
 Like pull-ups, the inverted rows are good full-body workouts for strengthening your grip and back, and for a stronger bicep.
 Other forms are chair, bed-sheet, or partner inverted row.

 How to begin?
 Lean back on the floor under a heavy table with arms and legs straight.
 Hold the edge of the table tightly.

 Slowly lift your hips off the floor and pull the chest up until almost reach the underside table by bending your arms.
-Then, extend your hands slowly and repeat the whole step for 8 – 10 reps per set for 3 – 4 sets.
+Then, extend your hands slowly and repeat the whole step for 8 to 10 reps per set for 3 to 4 sets.

 6. Supine push-up is considered combined of stretching, yoga, and, pilates exercises.
 Effective in toning the upper body back muscles and targeting especially rhomboids with very little movement.

 How to begin?
 Your back and feet lay flat on the floor.
 Your knees’ position should be pointed up facing the ceiling.
 Make sure both your arms are even with your shoulders’ height too.
 Push your elbows up and slowly raise your upper back off the floor.